Google and Nest Wifi update will improve slow networks - 9to5Google

 Google is rolling out an update to the Nest Wifi and Google Wifi that will “improve overall network performance on slow internet connections.”
 This comes as people have primarily stayed indoors and used more device in recents months.

-This update is meant to make the routers work “more smoothly” and specifically sees your Wi-Fi “better support multiple video calls, gaming sessions, and more simultaneously.”
-There is no official changelog yet, but Google touts the following improvements in a consumer-facing blog post this morning:
+Original 6/16: This update is meant to make the routers work “more smoothly” and specifically sees your Wi-Fi “better support multiple video calls, gaming sessions, and more simultaneously.”
+Google touts the following improvements in a consumer-facing blog post this morning:

 - “This update will improve overall network performance on slow internet connections, which means your Wi-Fi will better support multiple video calls, gaming sessions, and more simultaneously.”

-Note: [Update: Release notes] Google and Nest Wifi update will improve network performance on slow connections